webrecorder/browsertrix-old/README.md

 Browsertrix is a brand new system from the Webrecorder project for automating browsers to perform complex scripted behaviors as well as crawl multiple pages.
 (The name was originally used for an older project with similar goals).

-Browsertrix uses Docker to manage the operation of multiple Chrome based browsers, operated via the CDP protocol, and uses [pywb](https://github.com/webrecorder/pywb) proxy mode for capture and replay.
+Browsertrix uses Docker to manage the operation of multiple Chrome based browsers, operated via the Chrome Debug Protocol (CDP), and uses [pywb](https://github.com/webrecorder/pywb) proxy mode for capture and replay.

 It includes the following features:
 * Crawling with different basic scope rules (Single Page, All Links, Same Domain, and custom)